tristankylelim/GASP-DS-Intern-Take-Home-Assignment-/README.md

 Contents
-- summary_report.pdf – concise summary of findings and proposed approach
+- summary_report.pdf – concise summary of findings and proposed approach In analysis.zip:
-- notebook/analysis.ipynb – exploratory analysis notebook
+- analysis.ipynb – exploratory analysis notebook
-- data/DataSet.csv – dataset used for the analysis
+- DataSet.csv – dataset used for the analysis

 The notebook includes markdown explanations describing the analysis process and insights.